Trump: Why Didn’t Obama Stop Hacking I Egged On?

-On Saturday morning, two days before he meets with Vladimir Putin in Helsinki, President Trump once again blamed President Obama for failing to preventing the Russian hacking of Democratic National Committee servers in 2016.
+On Saturday morning, two days before he meets with Vladimir Putin in Helsinki, President Trump once again blamed President Obama for failing to prevent the Russian hacking of Democratic National Committee servers in 2016.

 The accusation isn’t new; Trump has leveled it against his arch-nemesis predecessor several times since he became president.
+(Never mind that Obama did attempt to issue a bipartisan warning about Russian election interference in the fall of 2016, and was rebuffed by Mitch McConnell.)
 But this time, it came with a twist.

 On Friday, Special Counsel Robert Mueller unveiled an indictment of 12 Russians whom he has accused of the breach.
 One of the most eye-opening tidbits from the 29-page document Mueller’s team produced concerned Trump’s possible complicity in the very act he is accusing Obama of underplaying.